 A few of the things to include on that checklist are:• Locate the electrical, sewage, and water hookups• Check for any obstacles on the ground of your site or low hanging branches• Pull your RV up to the hookups and level it if needed• Secure the rig by chocking wheels• Connect to hookups• Set up your campsite and awning

 If you need to level your RV at your campsite, you can do so with leveling blocks which you can purchase at a hardware store.
+In case you are worried about your trailer being unhitched and simply towed away by another vehicle, make sure to protect is with a trailer lock.
+This way you keep your personal property securely locked to your vehicle.

 Try to get your campsite before it’s dark.
 It’ll be much easier to get everything set up when you’re not trying to do it in the dark.